Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: GPE simulations

 \section{GPE simulations}

-We consider an atomic BEC at $T=0$ in a \textit{pancake} shape, that is tightly confined in one direction so that the relevant dynamics takes place in two spatial dimensions.
-The condensate can be described with the GPE for the classical complex field in two spatial dimensions $\Psi(t,x,y)$, that is the order parameter of the BEC phase transition \cite{pitaevskii2016bose}:
+We consider an atomic BEC at $T=0$ tightly confined in one direction so that the relevant dynamics takes place in two spatial dimensions.
+The condensate can be described with a two-dimensional GPE for the classical complex field $\Psi(t,x,y)$, describing the BEC order parameter \cite{pitaevskii2016bose}:

-Here $M$ is the atomic mass, $g$ is the interatomic interaction constant and $V_{\mathrm{ext}}$ is an external potential that, as indicated, we take to depend only on $y$ and possibly time-dependent.
-The order parameter of a stationary state of the GPE can be taken in the shape $\Psi(t,x,y)=e^{-i\mu t/\h}\sqrt{n(t,x,y)}e^{i\Theta(t,x,y)}$, where $\mu$ is the chemical potential, $n$ is the density of condensed atoms and $\Theta$ is the phase, that is related to the velocity of the condensate by $\vc{v}=\h\del\Theta/M$.
-Interactions imply the presence of a finite sound speed, that in a constant-density condensate is $c_s:=\sqrt{gn/M}$, and introduce a typical length scale, the so-called \textit{healing length} $\xi:=\h/Mc_s$.
+Here $M$ is the atomic mass, $g$ is the interatomic interaction constant and $V_{\mathrm{ext}}$ is an external potential that, as indicated, we take to depend only on $y$ and to be possibly time-dependent.
+A stationary state of the GPE can be taken in the form $\Psi(t,x,y)=e^{-i\mu t/\h}\sqrt{n(x,y)}e^{i\Theta(x,y)}$, where $\mu$ is the chemical potential, $n$ is the density of condensed atoms and $\Theta$ is the phase, that is related to the velocity of the condensate by $\vc{v}=\h\del\Theta/M$.
+Interactions imply the presence of a finite sound speed, that in a constant-density condensate is $c_s:=\sqrt{gn/M}$, and introduce a typical length scale, the so-called \textit{healing length} $\xi:=\h/(Mc_s)$.